hzwxslqq/MiniProgram/README.md

 # Online Store WeChat Mini-Program

 This is a WeChat Mini-Program for an online store that allows users to browse products, add items to cart, and process orders with payment and logistics tracking.
+It includes both the frontend Mini-Program and a Node.js backend API.

 ## Features